 The Potential Living Board

-Corporate leadership is about ensuring there is a competent workforce, clarity about roles and responsibilities, clear structures which address current and future service needs and accountability regarding relevant legislative requirements.
+Corporate leadership is about ensuring there is a competent workforce, clarity about roles and responsibilities, clear structures that address current and future service needs and accountability regarding relevant legislative requirements.
 Our board of directors along with the management team ensure that controls and assurances are in place to manage anticipated risks linked to achieving strategic and operational objectives.

 Professional leadership is essential to support this sound decision-making and our board members provide a varied and important contribution towards ensuring that we are able to support the people we work for to enjoy their lives to the full and have every opportunity to reach their potential.